rohandhamapurkar/stock-simulator/README.md

 # Stock Market Simulator

-A lightweight, Go-based simulation of a single-stock exchange with automatic order matching and price discovery.
+A lightweight, Go-based simulation of a single-stock exchange with automatic order matching, price discovery, and real-time visualization.

 ## Overview